nathan818fr/jetbrains-launcher/README.md

 idea .
 ```

-If a project has been opened once, you can re-open it from the "Recent Projects"
+👉️ If a project has been opened once with this launcher, you can re-open it
-interface.
+from the "Recent Projects" interface (or you can use this launcher again).

-But you should NOT open it from "File > Open...".
+⚠️ But you should NOT open it from "File > Open...".

 ---